Please note: Our waitlist is currently closed. We are not accepting new clients for assessment.

 To begin any assessment, the psychologist will meet with the parents to discuss the child’s history and the parents’ concerns.
 The purpose of the first appointment is to obtain information about your concerns for your child and to determine what key questions you would like to have covered by the assessment.
 The booking process is the same regardless of the type of assessment, so you do not have to be specific when booking your appointments.

 Diagnostic Assessment is a psychological evaluation aimed at determining whether or not your child meets the diagnostic criteria for a developmental disorder, such as Autism Spectrum Disorder, Attention Deficit Disorder, etc. The psychologist will use various standardized tests for cognitive skills and adaptive functioning as well as looking for specific symptomology.

 Psychological Assessment is a more broadly based psychological evaluation.
 The psychologist will look at a broader range of developmental disorders and psychological criteria in order to determine what, if any, issues a child has.
 A variety of standardized tests will be used.

 Psychoeducational Assessment combines the psychological/diagnostic assessment with a particular focus on issues which can affect an academic environment, such as learning disorders or sensory issues.
 On diagnosis, the psychologist will be able to provide a letter which can be used as part of an Individual Education Plan with the school board.

 What is the process?

 The process depends on your child’s age and the extent of the assessment, and whether or not the assessment is done virtually or in person.

-For children between the ages of 12 months and 3 years, we offer a streamlined assessment process.
-The psychologist meets with the child and parents for a 60-90 minute intake/testing appointment.
+For children between the ages of 12 months and 3 years, we offer a streamlined assessment process beginning with an initial intake meeting with the parents, followed by a 60-90 minute testing appointment.
 Using gentle, play-based testing criteria and information provided by the parents, the psychologist evaluates the child.
 The parents then meet with the psychologist for a separate feedback appointment to go over the diagnosis (if any) and our recommendations.
 A diagnostic letter will be provided at the feedback appointment and a more detailed formal report will be completed 8-10 weeks after the feedback.